AxonIQ/reference-guide/axon-framework/events/event-bus-and-event-store.md

 By default, the `JpaEventStorageEngine` requires an `EntityManagerProvider` implementation that returns the `EntityManager` instance for the `EventStorageEngine` to use.
 This also allows application managed persistence contexts to be used.
 It is the `EntityManagerProvider`'s responsibility to provide a correct instance of the `EntityManager`.

 There are a few implementations of the `EntityManagerProvider` available, each for different needs.
 The `SimpleEntityManagerProvider` simply returns the `EntityManager` instance which is given to it at construction time.
 This makes the implementation a simple option for container managed contexts.
 Alternatively, there is the `ContainerManagedEntityManagerProvider`, which returns the default persistence context, and is used by default by the JPA event store.
+Please note these classes are duplicated to accommodate for the `javax` to `jakarta` namespace change.

 If you have a persistence unit called `"myPersistenceUnit"` which you wish to use in the `JpaEventStorageEngine`, the `EntityManagerProvider` implementation could look like this: